Completion rates of pupils in upper secondary education

 Name: Completion rates of pupils in upper secondary education

-The statistics show numbers for school counties and at national level.
+This statistical product shows numbers for school counties and at the national level.
 Statistics at a lower geographical level than county can be ordered by contacting Statistics Norway.

 All education statistics at Statistics Norway is stored in a proper, standardized manner in consultation with the Data Inspectorate.